Skip to main content

 What should I order at Kiyo Suke?

-Specific dishes and menu formats are not verified here.
-The confirmed recognition is Tabelog 100 - Hot Pot - 2024, so review the current menu directly before ordering.
+Specific dishes and menu formats are not available.
+Its recognition as Tabelog 100 - Hot Pot - 2024 suggests a focus, so review the current menu directly before ordering.